Home > International > International Code

 21 May – World Breastfeeding Protection Day

-In 2021, on the occasion of the 40th anniversary of the Code, breastfeeding advocates globally have decided to celebrate 21 May of each year as the World Breastfeeding Protection Day.
-This day highlights that women and children need protection from this onslaught of bad marketing of baby foods.
-While several countries has a good law to provide protection to breastfeeding, it needs action for enforcement.
+In 2021, to mark the 40th anniversary of the Code, breastfeeding advocates around the world have decided to celebrate 21 May each year as World Breastfeeding Protection Day.
+This day highlights the fact that women and children must be protected from the onslaught of poorly marketed baby foods.
+Although some countries have sufficient laws to protect breastfeeding, action is needed to ensure that they are respected.

 The Code around the World